smartclean/smartclean.github.io/docs/integrations_ui.md

 1. BI Dashboard links can be opened from anywhere there is internet access
    1. You can embed such links in your own user interfaces
    2. Cross-origin request issues will not happen, since we allow any host to embed the signed URLs.
 2. Supplement your own reporting and BI requirements with these dashboards
-3. Each link (to these dashboards) has a limited lifetime
-4. Refer to the pre-requisites below for how to set-up and access this feature.

-## Pre-requisites:
+## Setup and activation:

-To set up and use such Embeddable BI dashboards in your own application:
+To set up and use Embeddable BI dashboards from your SmartClean enabled Property:
 1. Please open a support ticket with us, or
 2. Contact your SmartClean account manager.

 ### Steps for integration:
-1. On-boarding - Creation of your Property.
+1. **On-boarding** - Creation of your Property.
-2. Authorization - Receive credentials and steps for access.
+2. **Authorization** - Receive credentials and steps for access.
-3. Setup - Set up an environment to make request to our BI service and use the link received in response.
+3. **Setup** - Set up an environment to make request to our BI service and use the link received in response.
-4. Validation - Access the dashboard via the link received.
+4. **Validation** - Access the dashboard via the link received.

 ### Steps for access:
 1. You can access this feature after first two steps for integration (above) are complete.